 Additional clinical evidence

 The submission proposed that its modelled economic evaluation assessing the incremental costs and outcomes associated with implementing a COVID-19 national immunisation program for Australian adults could be applicable to not only raxtozinameran, but also subsequent vaccines, such as bretovameran.
-However, the clinical evidence base informing the estimates of VE were derived from studies of raxtozinameran (, ).
+However, the clinical evidence base informing the estimates of VE were derived from studies of raxtozinameran (Table 10, Table 11).
 Other clinical evidence of the original monovalent vaccine and previous strain adaptations was included in Appendices.
 Appendix 1 included the first study C4591001, Appendix 2 included other RCTs, and Appendix 3 included other RWE.
 The PBAC noted the addendum to the pre-PBAC response which provided an overview of the BNT162b2 vaccine RCTs and real-world evidence studies, based on information provided in the submission’s appendices.

 In regard to certainty of vaccine effectiveness, the pre-PBAC response stated that after three years of successive variant-adapted formulations in use globally, including bivalent wild-type/BA.1- or wild-type/BA.4/5-adapted beginning in 2022, monovalent XBB.1.5-adapted beginning in 2023, and monovalent JN.1- or KP.2-adapted beginning in 2024, a trend has emerged showing consistency of vaccine effectiveness of BNT162b2 variant-adapted vaccines across formulations.
 Estimates of VE of BNT162b2 against COVID-19 hospitalisation or severe disease were reported to consistently range between 66% to 76% regardless of formulation during periods of well-matched SARS-CoV-2 variant circulation.
 The pre-PBAC response concluded that BNT162b2 variant-adapted formulations consistently restore protection against severe COVID-19 disease and COVID-19 hospitalisation, suggesting a high degree of certainty in the real-world evidence across three years of variant-adapted vaccine formulations.
-The pre-PBAC response did not address VE for periods in which there were changes in circulating variants, or for immunocompromised populations which were also relevant to the economic evaluation ().
+The pre-PBAC response did not address VE for periods in which there were changes in circulating variants, or for immunocompromised populations which were also relevant to the economic evaluation (Table 10).

 Clinical claim